-- Funding amount: \$200,000,000. - Eligible recipients: States.
-Tribes eligible. - Eligible uses: - Reduce the cost of training contractor employees; - Provide testing and certification of contractors trained and educated under a state program; and - Partner with nonprofit organizations to develop and implement a state program. - States' administrative costs may not exceed 10 percent. - Period of availability: Until September 30, 2031. - Program homepage: HERE
+- Funding amount: \$200,000,000. - Funding mechanism: Formula and Competitive Funding - Eligible recipients: States.
+Tribes eligible. - Eligible uses: - o Reduce the cost of training contractor employees; - Provide testing and certification of contractors trained and educated under a state program; and - o Partner with nonprofit organizations to develop and implement a state program. - o States' administrative costs may not exceed 10 percent. - Allocations: - \$150,000,000 to be distributed to states through formula funding and \$40,000,000 to be distributed to states through competitive funding. - Period of availability: Until September 30, 2031. - Program homepage: HERE